Instagram Marketing

 Build Community

 Broadcast Channels can also be a great way to build a social media community.
-Since subscribers come to you, this is a great sign that they’re already engaged — now that you have their attention, you can speak to them directly with a notification you know they’ll see.
-Since you’ll likely be sharing discount codes, tips and more, you’ll provide value while being able to share polls and questions to learn more about your community.
+Since subscribers come to you, this is a great sign that they’re already engaged.
+Now that you have their attention, you can speak to them directly with a notification you know they’ll see.
+Since you’ll likely be sharing discount codes, tips and more, you can also use interactive tools like polls, Prompts and optional reply threads to spark structured conversations and gather feedback directly from your most engaged subscribers.
 You can also share a link to your Broadcast Channel with a sticker in your Stories, to continue growing your community.

 Enhance Authenticity